Welcome to today's edition of the Rush 24-7 podcast.

 That's the kind of thing that a robust Republican minority in the Senate can prevent in the future, no matter which administration we end up with.

-Well, it's clear, you know, while their presidential candidate is talking about change and future and all these uh platitudinous things, when you listen to what he advocates, it's nothing but old liberalism straight out of their playbook from sixty and thirty years ago.
+Well, it's clear, you know, while their presidential candidate is talking about change and future and all these platitudinous things, when you listen to what he advocates, it's nothing but old liberalism straight out of their playbook from 60 and 30 years ago.

-Sure, we need to we need to ask what kind of change.
+Sure, we need to ask what kind of change.

-You know, i i it do most Americans think that the kind of change we need is more taxation, more regulation, and more litigation.
+You know, do most Americans think that the kind of change we need is more taxation, more regulation, and more litigation?

 I don't think that's what they have in mind.

-And we have five months here before the election to make sure that the American people understand fully uh what uh Senator Obama and his team uh advocate for the future.
+And we have five months here before the election to make sure that the American people understand fully what Senator Obama and his team advocate for the future.

-And it's quite different um than what Senator McCain would would uh support and what Senate and House Republicans would support.
+And it's quite different than what Senator McCain would support and what Senate and House Republicans would support.

 Well, it's all failed.

-Everything that he's talking about, Obama, every problem that he says he wants to solve has been tried around the world, from the Soviet Union to the former Eastern Bloc countries to Cuba, it doesn't work.
+Everything that he's talking about, Obama, every problem that he says he wants to solve has been tried around the world, from the Soviet Union to the former Eastern Bloc countries to Cuba.

 You're absolutely right.

-That's why I said they want to turn us into into France when even the French are having second thoughts.
+That's why I said they want to turn us into France when even the French are having second wave.

-Yeah, I mean, you know, uh in France, fifty percent of the gross domestic product is government spending.
+Yeah, I mean, you know, in France, 50% of the gross domestic product is government spending.

 More taxes, more regulation.

-Of course, the Europeans don't have our litigation problem, but they would they want more of taxation, regulation, litigation.
+Of course, the Europeans don't have our litigation problem, but they want more of taxation, regulation, and litigation.

 This is what they're for.